eeditiones/tei-publisher-vscode/README.md

 ## Recommended Extensions

-For proper XML editing support, we recommend installing either the [Scholary XML](https://marketplace.visualstudio.com/items?itemName=raffazizzi.sxml) or the [XML Language Support by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml) extension.
-Scholary XML is more lightweight and has nice features, but it requires a `<?xml-model?>` processing instruction in every file.
-The Red Hat extension support catalog files, which allow you to associate an XML namespace with a certain schema.
-For example, a simple `catalog.xml` for all TEI files may look as follows:
+If you combine this with other extensions available on the vscode marketplace, you get rather decent XML editing support - not as sophisticated as with oXygen, but good enough for some serious work.

+For schema-based validation and context sensitive suggestions one can choose between two extensions: [Scholary XML](https://marketplace.visualstudio.com/items?itemName=raffazizzi.sxml) is lightweight and provides nice suggestions with documentation.
+It only understands relax-ng though and does not support catalogs, which means you need to reference the schema via a processing instruction in every TEI file.
+The second option, [XML Language Support by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml), supports XML schema and catalogs, which you can use to associate the TEI namespace with a schema once and for all.
+On the downside, it uses more system resources as it starts a background Java process.

+To set up a catalog, just create a file `catalog.xml` somewhere with e.g. the following content and change the vscode configuration property `xml.catalogs` to point to it:

 ```xml
 <catalog xmlns="urn:oasis:names:tc:entity:xmlns:xml:catalog">